These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Gordon Parks.
 Perf.
 Kyle Johnson, Mira Waters, Alex Clarke.
 Warner Brothers/Seven Arts, 1969.
 Based on the novel by Gordon Parks.

-Synopsis: A coming-of-age story of Newt, an African-American teenager growing up in 1920s Kansas.
+Synopsis: A coming-of-age story of Newt, a teenager growing up in 1920s Kansas.
 No library or librarian seen in the film, but Newt covers up for his girlfriend, Arcella, in one scene by telling her mother that Arcella is at the library.

 Related post: ‘The Learning Tree’ and library cover-ups